zhuochun/update-draft-release/README.md

 ## Setup

-Install this gem by clone this repo, run `rake install` in it.
+Install this gem by clone this repo.
+Run `bundle install & rake install` in it.

 Create `~/.netrc` file with your GitHub login/password: